BiomedicalMachineLearning/SkinSpatial/STRISH/QuPath_pipelines/README.md

-## STRISH pipeline with Groovy script for detecting cells local co-expression using nonoverlapping windows strategy.
+## STRISH pipeline with QuPath script for detecting cells local coexpression using nonoverlapping windows strategy.

 1. RNAscope with nuclei is colored by DAPI and 3 probes that bind to THY1, IL34, CSF1R colored by Cy3, Cy5, Cy7 respectively (Contrast level of each marker is adjusted to make them more visible).